asdf-vm/asdf/docs/guide/upgrading-to-v0-16.md

 ### Testing

 If you aren't sure if the upgrade to 0.16.0 will break things for you can you can test by installing 0.16.0 in addition to your existing version as described above in "Upgrading Without Losing Data".
-If it turns out that the upgrade to 0.16.0 breaks things for you simply remove the lines you added to your shell RC file.
+If it turns out that the upgrade to 0.16.0 or greater breaks things for you you can revert back to the older version.
+Remove the lines you added to your shell RC file, and add back in the lines you removed or commented out.

 ## Breaking Changes